"You know what, guys? I think I've learned something today...."

 Applejack: Dear Princess Celestia, I wanted to share my thoughts with you...I didn't learn anything!
 Ha, I was right all along!

-- Fractured Fairytails and Mr. Peabody episodes always ended up with a moral of the story in a groanable, awful, pun.
+- The Fractured Fairytails and Mr. Peabody segments of Rocky and Bullwinkle always ended up with a moral of the story in a groan worthy, abysmal, pun.

 - VeggieTales: "Let's go over by QWERTY to talk about what we learned today!"